Impaired body awareness in a voice disorder

 Prevalence of pediatric cerebellar ataxia estimated

 Jürgen Konczak, director of the Human Sensorimotor Control Laboratory, is coauthor on a recent systematic review that estimated the worldwide proportion of childhood ataxia (i.e. its prevalence).
 The prevalence of genetic and acquired childhood ataxias in Europe, the continent with the most reports, was estimated to be ~26/100000 children, and likely reflects a minimum prevalence worldwide.
-The report resulted from a collaboration of with colleagues at Johns Hopkins University, the University of Iowa and Canada and will be published in the journal Neurology.
+The report resulted from a collaboration of with colleagues at Johns Hopkins University, the University of Iowa and Canada and is published in the journal Neurology.
+For a direct link to the article click here: Neurology

 Deep brain stimulation in Parkinson's disease improves haptic perception